March 18, 2026

 Day 0 (Day of Webinar)

-Send a replay link to all registrants (attendees and no-shows) within two hours of the session ending.
-Include a brief summary of the key takeaways and a low-friction call to action: "If you are curious about how any of this applies to your business specifically, reply to this message or book a 20-minute chat here."
+Send the replay link to all registrants within two hours of the session ending.
+Include a brief summary of the three key takeaways and a low-friction call to action: "If you are curious about how any of this applies to your business specifically, reply to this message or book a 20-minute chat here."
+For Tier 1 prospects, send an additional personal DM within 30 minutes of the session ending while the conversation is still fresh.

 Day 2

 Send a resource that extends the webinar content — a checklist, template, or one-pager that attendees can use immediately.
 This keeps you top of mind and demonstrates that you give value even post-event.
+A practical example: if your webinar covered missed-call text-back automations, your Day 2 resource might be a one-page template of the exact SMS sequence you use for service business clients, with variable placeholders they can customise.
 Include a soft CTA at the bottom.

 Day 5

 Personal follow-up to high-intent signals.
-Anyone who asked a question during the session, commented on the event, reacted to your posts, or clicked links in your previous follow-ups gets a personalized DM referencing their specific engagement.
+Anyone who asked a question during the session, commented on the event, reacted to your posts, or clicked links in your previous follow-ups gets a personalised DM referencing their specific engagement.
 "I noticed you asked about [topic] during the session — I wanted to follow up specifically on that because [relevant insight].
 Would it be worth 20 minutes to explore how that applies to your situation?"
+This message should not feel like a template.
+Spend 60 seconds customising each one to the person's actual question or engagement.

 Day 10